-Our experienced antitrust and white-collar criminal defense team, composed of lawyers who previously held significant government positions, is well-positioned to defend clients’ interests in criminal antitrust and cartel matters.
+Our experienced White Collar Crime team, composed of lawyers who previously held significant government positions, is well-positioned to defend clients’ interests in criminal antitrust and cartel matters.

 We have achieved significant success in numerous jurisdictions around the world, and are recognized by U.S. and international accrediting groups for our strong record in representing companies and executives in investigations and enforcement actions.
 Matters have included proceedings involving the DOJ, the Canadian Competition Bureau, the EC, the German Federal Cartel office, the UK Competition and Markets Authority, the competition authorities of several EU member states, the Japanese Fair Trade Commission, the ACCC, and other governmental authorities.
 The strength of our international presence allows us to coordinate responses to the onerous and often conflicting commands of simultaneous investigations in multiple jurisdictions.
 Our global reach mitigates problems frequently encountered when the work of several law firms must be coordinated.